-Pooled Cash and Investment
+Pooled Cash and Investments

 The Electric Utility pools its cash with the City.
 The Electric Utility values its cash and investments at fair value in the statement of net position and recognizes the corresponding change in the fair value of investments in the year in which the change occurred.
-As of July 1, 2015, the City retrospectively applied Governmental Accounting Standards Board ("GASB") Statement No. 72, Fair Value Measurement and Application.
-GASB Statement No. 72 provides guidance for determining a fair value measurement for reporting purposes and applying fair value to certain investments and disclosures related to all fair value measurements.
 The City categorizes the fair value measurements of its investments based on the hierarchy established by generally accepted accounting principles.
 The fair value hierarchy, which has three levels, is based on the valuation inputs used to measure an asset's fair value: Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.